mltomlins0n/QANotes/PegaNotes (CSA).md

 <a name="procedural"></a>
 ### Procedural Processing

 Procedural processing depends upon rules, such as data transforms, activities to instruct the application when to look for a trigger event. **Only changes data when the user submits a form**.
 To make the changes visible to the users as they enter values, you must configure sections to use the data transform to refresh the fields.
-Use at well defined intervals or have a control to fire off the expression
+Use at well defined intervals or have a control to fire off the expression.
 ___